 The outcome of these claims can result in dismissal of the bully, a change to working conditions or a formal warning.
 It’s important to remind yourself during the procedures that you are entitled to a happy and productive work environment.
 While raising a grievance can seem daunting, your manager and colleagues should support you.

-If you would like more information and help to tackle bullying in work, or for any HR and employee law issues, download the HR Solver App today and chat with our specialist advisers.
+If you would like more information and help to tackle bullying in work, or for any HR and employee law issues chat with our specialist HR and Employment advisers.